 Therefore, in looking at practising 'the art of saying no', it is wise to broaden the brief to so that it isn't about becoming more assertive; rather it's about changing your behaviour to fit the circumstances.

-While in many circumstances assertiveness can be a straight jacket of it's own (often creating resistance and resentment), the full lexicon of behaviour can be freeing, because there is choice in the matter.
+While in many circumstances assertiveness can be a straightjacket of its own (often creating resistance and resentment), the full lexicon of behaviour can be freeing, because there is a choice in the matter.
 Using charm, humour, telling the truth or even deliberate manipulation, may well get you what you want without having to attempt behaviour that may go against your personality.

 If you add a dash of fun or mischief, The Art of Saying No becomes a doable prospect, rather than another difficult mountain to climb.

-Here are some pointers of what could make it easier to say 'no'.
+Here are some pointers to what could make it easier to say 'no'.

 If you're saying something serious, notice whether you smile or not.
 Smiling gives a mixed message and weakens the impact of what you're saying.